 We use water for domestic purposes such as washroom facilities.
-Our current measures to reduce usage include time-controlled taps and dishwashers and reduced flush toilets.
-Due to Covid-19 our water consumption has significantly reduced.
-With the transition to hybrid working we expect that our water consumption will not revert to our previous levels and we will be actively working with our people to reduce their water usage at home.
+Our current measures to reduce usage include time-controlled taps and dishwashers and reduced-flush toilets.
+With the transition to hybrid working, we expect our water consumption will not revert to previous levels and we will be actively working with our people to reduce their water usage at home.

-We recycle wherever possible, including paper, cans, plastic cups, cardboard, toners, print cartridges and computer equipment.
-Once the business has returned to office working, plans are to be resurrected to recycle batteries, glasses, specialised clothing and mobile phones.
+We recycle wherever possible, including paper, cans, plastic, cardboard, computer equipment and PayPoint terminals.
+New recycling bins have been implemented in our offices to make this as simple as possible for our people.
+Plans are to be resurrected to recycle batteries, glasses, specialised clothing and mobile phones.